andreasvc/disco-dop/docs/discodop.rst

   -z            Input is one sentence per line, space-separated tokens.
   --ctf=k       Use k-best coarse-to-fine; prune items not in top k derivations --prob        Print probabilities as well as parse trees.
-  --mpd         In coarse-to-fine mode, produce the most probable
+  --mpp         By default, the output consists of derivations, with the most
-                derivation (MPD) instead of the most probable parse (MPP).
+                probable derivation (MPD) ranked highest.
+With a PTSG such as DOP, it is possible to aim for the most probable parse (MPP) instead, whose probability is the sum of any number of derivations.
   --bt=file     backtransform table to recover TSG derivations.

 The PLCFRS format is as follows.
 Rules are delimited by newlines.